Shippable/docs/sources/provision/tutorial/provision-aws-vpc-ansible.md

     * Ansible script files are under `./ansible` folder and it is version controlled in a repo represented by `aws_vpc_repo`.
     * Credentials to connect to AWS are in `aws_creds`.
 This resource has `switch: off` flag which means any changes to it will not trigger this job automatically

-* The `TASK` section contains the actual code that is executed when the job runs.
+* The `TASK` section contains actual code that is executed when the job runs.
 We have just one task named `prov_vpc` which does the following:
     * First, we define environment variables required by the ansible playbook-
         * `STATE_RES_NAME` is where we are going to store the outputs
         * `vpc_region` is the aws region where the VPC is going to be created